jamulussoftware/jamuluswebsite/contribute/en/Style-and-Tone.md

 “Fader” The UI that controls a channel.
 “Each fader has a mute button”, “The person’s fader” ,“Group faders together” (not “The person’s channel” or “Mute a Fader”, not “Slider” or “Volume control”)

 “Person” A human connected to a server (may be on multiple channels).
-“People on the server”, “People who have muted themselves” (not “Musicians” or "Channels").
+We might say _people on the server_, or _people who have muted themselves_, rather than _Musicians_ or _Channels_.

 "Client" When capitalised, this means an instance of Jamulus running in client mode, used to connect to Jamulus Servers.